MitchAnderson93/osrsML/README.md

 ## Projects

 ### 1. Image Recognition System
-A computer vision-based system that performs real-time image analysis and pattern recognition.
+A computer vision-based script that performs real-time image analysis and pattern recognition (using OSRS as example)

-### 2.

 ## DISCLAIMER